Does Iron Overload Cause Diabetes and Heart Disease?

 The primary mechanism by which iron harms the cardiovascular system is through the production of free radicals.
 In the Fenton reaction, mentioned previously in the context of iron and diabetes, iron reacts with hydrogen peroxide to create hydroxyl free radicals.
 Hydroxyl free radicals oxidize LDL particles and free fatty acids, contributing to the development of atherosclerosis and CVD.
 (21) Elevated hepcidin may also contribute to iron-induced cardiovascular damage by promoting the destabilization of fatty arterial plaques, a phenomenon implicated in the development of atherosclerosis.
 (22, 23)

 Serum ferritin and hepcidin are two key markers for diagnosing iron overload; however, they are also acute-phase reactants that are elevated in the inflammatory response.
 To distinguish between iron overload and inflammation, a handful of other tests should be performed.
 These include measurements of iron saturation, soluble transferrin receptor, C-reactive protein and A1-acid glycoprotein, and HFE genetic testing.
 An elevated iron saturation measurement is indicative of iron overload, whereas the soluble transferrin receptor level will be low when iron is present in excess.
 C-reactive protein and A1-acid glycoprotein are acute-phase reactants that are elevated in the inflammatory response and can be used to distinguish between iron overload and inflammation—though it’s important to note that a normal C-reactive protein does not rule out inflammation as a cause of high ferritin.
 HFE genetic testing can reveal whether a patient possesses HFE C282Y or H63D variants.
-For more information on the diagnosis of iron overload, check out the ADAPT Academy Focus Seminar on Iron Deficiency and Iron Overload.

 Within the scientific community, the role of iron as a risk factor for diabetes and cardiovascular disease has drawn significant attention because it may be easily modifiable through dietary modification and other iron reduction strategies.
 Historically, phlebotomy and iron-chelating pharmaceuticals have been the frontline treatment for iron overload in people with hereditary hemochromatosis.
 However, recent research indicates that iron reduction may also be beneficial for people with mild to moderate iron overload.
 Iron chelation and phlebotomy produce improvements in insulin secretion and sensitivity, decrease glycated hemoglobin, and improve endothelial function in patients with and without hemochromatosis.
 (24, 25, 26, 27) For patients with severe iron overload, a prescription for therapeutic phlebotomy from a hematologist may be required; for those with milder cases, regular blood donations may be sufficient for lowering iron levels.